-The Lenni Lenape lived in harmony with their surroundings and found everything they needed in the woods around them.
-See what material they used and how they used them to live a life without electricity, telephones, televisions, or any of our modern conveniences.
+The Lenape people lived in harmony with their surroundings and found everything they needed in the woods around them.
+See what materials they used, and how they were used, to live a life without electricity, telephones, televisions, or any of our modern conveniences.
 This exhibit is in the Iron Hill Museum, which is open upon request.

 Rocks and Minerals

 Iron Hill houses part of the du Pont Rock and Mineral collection, as well as other collections from Delawareans over the decades.
 With the first portion of the collection being donated to the museum in the 1960’s, this beautiful collection displays rocks and minerals from around Delaware and around the world.
 Learn about the different types of rocks and how to identify different minerals.

 Fluorescent Rock Room

 *THIS EXHIBIT IS CURRENTLY CLOSED FOR RENOVATION.* These rocks look like any old rock you would find anywhere, but shine ultraviolet lights on them and watch them glow!
 These fluorescent minerals turn bright red, green, purple, and much more!
 See the radioactive marbles and gum plates!
 Don’t miss this display!

 See bears, turtles, deer, turkeys, hawks, foxes, and much more in the Museum & Science Center’s collection of taxidermy specimens.
 Some of our pieces are over 100 years old!
 (Please know that we do not harm animals to be part of our collection.
 All of our specimens have been donated to us in the 50+ years we have been a museum.)

 *Items for donations* Please call ahead at 302-368-5703, or email the director at email@example.com, so that we can assess if the item will fit within our mission.
 Click the link for donation options.